Processing...

 Sample Product Specifications

-The Load Sample: Product Specs button populates a region-relevant set of product specs covering all 14 PRCalc species: SPF group (Sawlog, Studwood, Pulp), Pine group (Sawlog, Pulp), Hardwood group (Sawlog, Pulp), Poplar Pulp, and Cedar.
+The Load Sample: Product Specs button populates a region-relevant set of product specs covering 28 Acadian species: SPF group (Sawlog, Studwood, Pulp), Pine group (Sawlog, Pulp), Hardwood group (Sawlog, Pulp), Poplar Pulp, and Cedar.
 Each includes representative NB gate prices.
 The Load Sample: Specs + Destinations button loads the same specs with mill destinations (e.g., JDI Sussex, Arbec Miramichi), enabling destination-grouped charts and summaries.
 These are provided as a starting point — users should verify specifications against their local mill requirements and current pricing.

 Load / Save — Product specifications can be saved to a JSON file (Save) and loaded back later (Load).
 This allows reuse of mill contracts and pricing across sessions and datasets.
 When loading into a table that already has products, a dialog offers three options: Replace All (clear and load), Merge (add new products, keep existing), or Update (add new and overwrite matching names).
 If the saved file uses different units (metric/imperial), DIB and log length values are automatically converted.